sdss/jaeger/docs/sphinx/intro.rst

 To check out the development version do ::

-    git clone --recurse-submodules git://github.com/sdss/jaeger.git
+    git clone git://github.com/sdss/jaeger.git

-.. note:: Currently jaeger uses a custom version of the python-can_ library, included as a submodule.
-Once a new version of python-can has been released with the necessary changes we should be able to deprecate the use of the submodule.

 jaeger is developed as an `asyncio <https://docs.python.org/3/library/asyncio.html>`__ library and a certain familiarity with asynchronous programming.
-The actor functionality (TCP/IP connection, command parser, inter-actor communication) is built on top of `asyncioActor <https://github.com/albireox/asyncioActor>`__.
+The actor functionality (TCP/IP connection, command parser, inter-actor communication) is built on top of `CLU <https://github.com/sdss/clu>`__.

 .. _intro-simple: